manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 When comparing a value of a type other than *boolean* to a boolean value with `==`, the non-boolean value is first converted to a boolean value.
 For example, the number `0` becomes `false`, which is why `0 == false` evaluates to `true`, while `1 == false` evaluates to `false` - that's because `0` is translated into `false`, and `1` is translated into `true`.

 You can do these translations explicitly, through *type casting*.
-To do so, use one of the following functions:
+To do so, use one of the following expressions:

 - `Boolean(val)` transforms `val` into a *boolean* value
 - `Number(val)` transforms `val` into a *number* value